 The Tebow CURE Hospital will provide pediatric orthopedic surgical care, helping children with treatable conditions like clubfoot and spinal deformities.
 The Medical Director will be playing a part in helping restore hope to many deserving children in the Philippines.
 Individuals interested in applying for the position of Medical Director can do so at http://cure.org/jobs.

-The Tim Tebow Foundation's mission is to bring faith, hope and love to those needing a brighter day in their darkest hour of need.
-This mission is fulfilled every day through five main initiatives: fulfilling the dreams of children with life-threatening illnesses through the W15H program, building the Tebow CURE Hospital in the Philippines, building Timmy’s Playrooms in children's hospitals around the world, supporting more than 650 orphans worldwide and encouraging service to others through Team Tebow.
-For more information on the Tim Tebow Foundation, please visit timtebowfoundation.org.
+The Tim Tebow Foundation exists to bring faith, hope, and love to those needing a brighter day in their darkest hour of need.
+The foundation is accomplishing this mission everyday by building the Tebow CURE Hospital for children of the Philippines in partnership with CURE International, fulfilling the dreams of children with life-threatening illnesses through the W15H program, building Timmy’s Playrooms in children's hospitals around the world, providing care for more than 1,100 orphans in four countries and encouraging service to others through Team Tebow and Team Tebow Kids.
+Please visit http://www.timtebowfoundation.org for more information.

 Tim Tebow Foundation